ethanniser/effect-by-example/README.md

 # Effect by Example

-A curated set of high quality snippets and examples for using [Effect](https:/effect.website)
+A curated set of high quality snippets with explanations for [Effect](https:/effect.website)

 ---